Categories

 Practice What We Preach

-This project is vital across multiple levels.
-For students, it provides hands-on experience with circular economy principles while reducing their learning’s environmental footprint.
-Universities are increasingly incorporating sustainable 3D printing practices into their curricula, allowing students to engage with innovative design processes while understanding the environmental implications of their creations.
-For UAL, implementing circular economy principles where materials are continuously reused rather than discarded demonstrates real-world applications.
+I’m hoping that this project will provide students with hands-on experience on circular economy principles while reducing the environmental footprint of their learning.
+Universities are increasingly incorporating sustainable 3D printing practices into their curricula, it is of paramount importance that students engage with innovative design processes while understanding the environmental implications of their work.
+For UAL, implementing circular economy principles where materials are continuously reused demonstrates UAL’s integrity.
+The message is that rather than just broadcasting UAL as a sustainable and environmental friendly university, UAL actually takes action to be one.
 Within the UK art and design sector, this addresses a critical gap, the most commonly used filaments cannot be recycled via local borough council recycling programme, making institutional recycling systems essential for sustainable practice.

 “The use of waste powder and discarded 3D printing components is a key element of a functional and efficient circular economy.” — Paul Victor Osswald, Project Manager for Predevelopment Non-Metals at the BMW Group.